muturi-cyber/-CULINARY-CONNECT/README.md

 ## MODELING

-1. RECOMMENDATION SYSTEM
+### 1. RECOMMENDATION SYSTEM

 Objective:

 Provide personalized recipe suggestions to users based on preference, past interactions or similarities.

-Modelling Techniques used:
+Modeling Techniques used:

 Content-Based Filtering:
 It utilizes TF-IDF or cosine similarity to recommend recipes based on ingredient overlap.